 Free UK Special Delivery

 Eterna started its life as a movement manufacture named “Dr. Girard & Schild,” established by Josef Girard and Urs Schild in 1856.
 The Eterna name didn’t appear on the dial of the company’s watches until 1889.
 Eterna was the first company to bring to market a wristwatch with an alarm function in 1914 (patented in 1908).
 Eterna was also a proponent of the introduction of self-winding movements, with the Eterna-matic series, starting in 1948.
-The Eterna-matic was different than other automatic calibers of the time, as its construction featured a ball-bearing mounted rotor system to reduce the level of friction, a design that eventually set a Swiss watch industry standard.
+The Eterna-matic was different to other automatic calibers of the time, as its construction featured a ball-bearing mounted rotor system to reduce the level of friction – a design that eventually set a Swiss watch industry standard.

 The dial catches the light beautifully, as we have tried to demonstrate in the photographs, however it looks even better face to face in real life.
-This dial is wonderfully balanced and we feel benefits from the addition of a date window.
+This dial is wonderfully balanced and we feel benefits from the addition of the date window.

 The watch carries the original, high grade Eterna Calibre 1439U, 21 Jewel, automatic movement which is in sparkling clean condition.
 The movement has been completely disassembled, cleaned, inspected and rebuilt using original Eterna parts, only where required, by our vintage specialist watchmaker.
 His work is superb and when final tested and calibrated, the watch was running consistently at +8 seconds per day which is truly exceptional for any vintage watch of this age.
 The movement carries the calibre number 1439U, along with the serial number 5082740 which dates this watch to 1965.